wapmorgan/Threadable/README.md

 Example is in `bin/example_file_downloading_easy` file.

+### Few-threads worker

-To run in in few threads use `doInBackgroundParallel` function with signature:
+To run it in few threads use `doInBackgroundParallel`.
+It has almost the same signature as one-thread function:

 `doInBackgroundParallel(Worker $worker,
     array $payloads,